Ir al contenido principal

 What if your baby already has a diagnosed allergy?

 If your baby has a diagnosed allergy, such as a cow’s milk allergy, this may mean they’re more likely to have other allergies.
 However, it’s important not to panic - it just means you’ll need to be particularly careful when introducing foods.
-Before you start weaning, speak to your health visitor or GP as they will be able to offer advice and support.
+Before you start weaning, speak to your health visitor or doctor as they will be able to offer advice and support.

-“Take note of any family history of alimentarias as this may increase the likelihood of your baby having them,” says Nagle.
+“Take note of any family history of alimentarias as this may increase the likelihood of your baby having them,” says Wilson.
 “If your baby is allergic to any type of food, remember to read labels carefully and avoid foods if you’re unsure.”

 Sometimes, it can be easy to miss ingredients that your child is allergic to, such as milk powder.